 Think you’re so good at gift-wrapping you can get the job done with one hand tied behind your back?
 Well, here’s your chance.
 Partner up for a gift wrapping race with a twist: Each member of the two-person team can only use one hand.
 The first team to finish the task wins the game, but this one is more about the laugh-out-loud spectacle than keeping score.

-16. Who Killed Santa?
-Christmas Murder Mystery Game
+16. Crime Time T'was A Death Before Christmas Murder Mystery Game

 This whodunnit game serves up squeaky clean and family-friendly entertainment.
-The rules of play might be a bit too complicated for kids younger than 8, but littles one can still participate in the detective work provided they pair up with a grown-up.
+The rules of play might be a bit too complicated for kids younger than 13, but certainly your teens can play along with the adults.
 Needless to say, this murder mystery is definitely not snoozy.

 18. Gingerbread House Bake-off

 Turn this time-honored holiday tradition into a party game by adding an element of competition to the activity.
 Divide guests into teams so they can race to build the best gingerbread house before the clock runs out.
 Bonus: This party game doubles as dessert.